Comment on government regulation

 As a member of the public, did you know that you can submit input on rules, regulations, and other proposed policies that affect the environment?

-Whether it is governing clean air, protecting wildlife, or limiting CO2 emissions from power plants and vehicles, government agencies develop rules that touch many aspects of our lives.
-It is an important part of the rule-making process that gives the ability of the public to participate.
+Whether governing clean air, protecting wildlife, or limiting CO₂ emissions from power plants and vehicles, government agencies develop rules that touch many aspects of our lives.
+It is an integral part of the rule-making process that allows the public to participate.

 Rules go through several stages in their development.
-During the public commenting stage, any person or group may comment on a rule and can easily submit comments online.
+During the public commenting phase, any person or group may comment on a rule and can easily submit comments online.

 Before regulations are created and approved, get your voice heard so decision-makers can understand the human impact of proposed rules and help them see how climate change and environmental issues affect all of us.